andrew-acordserventi/MSSD/README.md

 CS521 - Information Structures in Python.
 Data types, classes, arrays, strings, Object oriented programming, control structures, loops, methods, inheritance, polymorphism, exceptions, streams, etc. Taught in Python.

 CS526 - Data Structures and Algorithms.
 Computational problem solving, data structures, algorithms, runtime analysis (Big O), etc. Taught in Java.
+One note here: this is an extremely difficult course, with many current developers dropping or needing to retake the course.
+My class lost about ~40% of enrollees due to the course difficult.
+Some might consider this course a weedout course.

 CS622 - Advanced Programming Techniques.
 Polymorphism, containers, libraries, method specifications, large-scale code management, use of exceptions, concurrent programming, functional programming, programming tests.
 Taught in Java.